-From the design, which acts a model of your system, interface code can be automatically generated in Workflow mode
+From the design, which acts a model of your system, interface code can be automatically generated in Build mode.

 New components can be placed anywhere in the design stage, and moved around as needed.
 The interface specifications (or messages) of the component can be defined after its added to the stage.

-A component's name can be changed at any time by editing the component.
+A component's name can be changed at any time by editing the component and going to the Info tab.
 The name must contain alphanumeric characters and underscores only.

 Components can be deleted at any time by pressing the delete key or clicking the trash button.
 This will remove the component from the project, and remove its associated connections.
 A warning dialog will display to confirm deletion.